Skip to main content

 Hormone-like drugs

-Newer drugs called targeted therapies may someday be shown to help treat MCC.
-Targeted therapies attack parts of cancer cells that make them different from normal cells.
-Each type of targeted therapy works differently, but they all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.
+Newer drugs called targeted therapies are also being studied to see if they can help treat MCC.
+Targeted drugs attack parts of cancer cells that make them different from normal cells.
+Each type of targeted drug works differently, but they all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.
 Targeted drugs are already used to treat many types of cancer, and many are now being studied for use against MCC.

 Combining treatments

-Studies are looking at treatment combinations that might work better against MCC that no longer responds to the usual treatments.
-New drug combos and new ways to use radiation with chemo and/or immunotherapy are active areas of research.
+Studies are looking at treatment combinations that might work better against MCC, especially for cancers that no longer respond to the usual treatments.
+For example, several studies are looking at combining immunotherapy and chemotherapy drugs.

 The American Cancer Society medical and editorial content team